team-mayes/atesa/docs/the_config_file.rst

 		auto_cvs_radius
 		auto_cvs_exclude_water

-	Use of this option is recommended in particular for committor analysis and equilibrium path sampling jobs following an aimless shooting job.
+	Use of this option is recommended in particular for committor analysis, umbrella sampling, and equilibrium path sampling jobs following an aimless shooting job.
 In this case, the *as_settings_file* should point to the settings.pkl file from that aimless shooting job.
 Default = ''

 Initial Coordinates